Tapalpa: Tourism

 In 2001, Mexico's Secretariat of Tourism launched the Programa Pueblos Magicos in order to recognize towns across the country notable for their cultural and historical importance.
 Tapalpa was registered as a Pueblo Magico in 2002.

 The area is a popular weekend destination for residents of nearby Guadalajara.
 Countryside cabins are available to rent for the night.
 There are many excellent outdoor restaurants that specialize in grilled meats.
+The Presa Salto del Nogal lake is located within the municipality.

+It is located in a region of Jalisco known as Lagunas (lakes).

 Las Piedrotas

 Valle de los Enigmas, also known as las Piedrotas (Spanish "The Big Stones"), is a popular hiking destination in Tapalpa.
 It is notable for its large natural monoliths.
 It is located 4 km north of the city.
 Zip-lining and horseback riding are popular activities.